The Patient Comes First

 General Orthopedic Physical Therapy for All Ages

-Hi, I’m Cathy Leer and over 26 years ago I started Family Physical Therapy Services.
+Hi, I’m Cathy Leer.
+In 1991 I started Family Physical Therapy Services.
 But the story of this business started long before that.
 You see, I was only about 3 years old when my mother started having symptoms of Multiple Sclerosis.
 Obviously, I didn’t realize the significance of that until I was a little older, but for all intents and purposes, she suffered from this very debilitating disease for nearly my entire life.

 Of course, my dad was her primary care giver throughout the years, but I helped with many things and often times saw her receiving treatment and going to physical therapy.
 Unfortunately, when I was only 17, my father took ill and on his death bed, I promised that I would take care of my mom.
 Naturally I took this very seriously, and many responsibilities fell on my shoulders.
 So, when my guidance counselor suggested physical therapy as a possible career choice, I felt it was meant to be, and I enrolled in the PT program at Russell Sage College.